swilcox19/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Tidy Data Set

-The tidy data set "tidyData.txt" was created with the run.analysis.R script using R version 3.4.0 on Windows 10 and used the dplyr package.
+The tidy data set "tidyData.txt" was created with the run_analysis.R script using R version 3.4.0 on Windows 10 and used the dplyr package.
 For more details on the run_analysis.R script please refer to the CodeBook.md.

 The tidy data set can be read using the following R commands: